grapp1/kw-intern/parflow/python/README.md

 ### parflow

 Python scripts and yaml files to build the structure to load and generate the Python library of ParFlow keys.
+This folder includes documentation on how to add a key to the Python ParFlow library.